Maillard Reaction (supper too)

 Wednesday, September 14, 2005

 Today we are learning about the Maillard reaction.
-This is a chemical reaction that develops the flavor in roast meat and also in other foods:
+This is a chemical reaction that develops the flavor in roast meat and also in other foods:- 'caramel' made from milk and sugar

 - the browning of bread and toast